PRINT PAGEClass Manual

 Black's Law #10: Mistakes will happen.
 Own up to your mistakes and learn from them.
 A loss at trial can be a very valuable tool.
 Do not pass it off on "the dumb jury."
 You picked them, it's your responsibility.
 Examine everything you did.
 If you do not learn something from each and every case you try, you're doing something wrong.

-In between each of the trials I will hand out miniature problems which focus on a specific trial skill for everyone in the class to take a shot at.
+On the first day of class, each student must be prepared to cross-examine as outlined in Mini-Problem A. Between the trials I will hand out other mini-problems which focus on a specific trial skill.
+Everyone will participate.
 For example there will be problems on cross examination, and also on business records.
 In between each trial everyone will perform on these mini-problems.

 Black's Law #11: Don't be afraid of getting help: A coach; a memory course; a public speaking course.
 Read blogs, CLE courses, books.
 How coachable are you?
 Lawyers are a remarkably lock-step, timid bunch.
 Don't be afraid to try new and cutting-edge approaches.
 Ralph Waldo Emerson wrote an essay, "Always do what you are afraid to do."

+This section is for those obsessive enough to want to be the best.
 Become a student of yourself.
 Sound self-absorbed?
-Do it anyway— you need the help.
+Do it anyway – you need the help.
 Molly Sargent asks a good question: "Have you invested as much this year in your career as in your car?"
 Now is the time to realize your most important investment will be in yourself and your career.
 Never miss a chance to upgrade your skills.
-Think of yourself as You, Inc. Think ROI, return on investment, the standard formula for valuing an investment.
-None will be more profitable then the investment in yourself.
+Think of yourself as You, Inc. Think ROI (return on investment) the standard formula for valuing an investment.
+None will be more profitable than the investment in yourself.
 Design your career.
 Don't wait.
 A year from now you will have wished you started today.
 Success is not an accident, nor is it something you wish for.
-Success is something you design.he help.
-Molly Sargent asks a good question: "Have you invested as much this year in your career as in your car?"
-Now is the time to realize your most important investment will be in yourself and your career.
-Never miss a chance to upgrade your skills.
-Think of yourself as You, Inc. Think ROI, return on investment, the standard formula for valuing an investment.
-None will be more profitable then the investment in yourself.
-Design your career.
-Don't wait.
-A year from now you will have wished you started today.
-Success is not an accident, nor is it something you wish for.
-Success is something you design.
+Success is something you work for.

-:"Attorney for the Damned: Clarence Darrow in His Own Words" edited by Arthur Weinberg.
-In conjunction with reading this book watch the movie "Compulsion" starring Orson Welles as Clarence Darrow.
-Concentrate on Darrow's speech taken partially verbatim from the Leopold and Loeb trial.
-Darrow's speech is the single finest trial performance in forensic history.
-There is a reason why everyone will know his name severty years after his death.
+In addition read "Attorney for the Damned: Clarence Darrow in His Own Words" edited by Arthur Weinberg.
+In conjunction with reading this book, watch the movie "Compulsion" starring Orson Welles as Clarence Darrow.
+Concentrate on a small part of Darrow's sentencing speech taken from the Leopold and Loeb trial (it is on YouTube).
+Darrow's speech is the single finest trial performance in history.
+There is a reason why everyone still calls Darrow our greatest trial lawyer seventy years after his death.

 The second best book to read is "The People v.
 Clarence Darrow" by Geoffrey Cowan.
-Darrow's speech on his own behalf is a work of genius.
+Darrow's speech in his own defense is a work of genius.

 - "The Art of Advocacy: A Plea for the Renaissance of the Trial Lawyer" by Lloyd Paul Stryker